Quansight-Labs/numpy_pytorch_interop/RFC.md

 proposed implementation `np.int32(2)` would return the same as `np.asarray(2)`.
 In general, we try to avoid unnecessary graph breaks whenever we can.
-For example, we may choose to return a tensor of shape `(2, *)` rather than a list of pairs, to avoid unnecessary graph breaks.
+For example, we may choose to return a tensor of shape `(2, *)` rather than a list of pairs, to avoid a graph break.

 **Type promotion**.
-Another not-so-well-known fact of NumPy's cast system is that it is data-dependent.
+Another not-so-well-known fact of NumPy's dtype system  and casting rules is that it is data-dependent.
 Python scalars can be used in pretty much any NumPy operation, being able to call any operation that accepts a 0-D array with a Python scalar.
-If you provide an operation with a Python scalar, these will be casted to the smallest dtype they can be represented in, and then, they will participate in type promotion.
+If you provide an operation with a Python scalar, these will be cast to the smallest dtype they can be represented in, and only then will they participate in type promotion.
 This allows for for some rather interesting behaviour
 ```python
 >>> np.asarray([1], dtype=np.int8) + 127